 The use of cloud technology is on the rise among law firms.
 Lawyers have begun to embrace technologies such as Google Drive, Dropbox, etc. due to convenience (access to documents anywhere) and necessity (both COVID and client demand).
 However, not all storage tools are created equal, nor are all tools useful for everyone.
-Today we’ll focus on Google Drive and answer the all-important questions – is Google Drive secure and effective?
+Today we’ll focus on Google apps for attorneys, specifically Google Drive and answer the all-important questions – is Google Drive secure and effective?

 Is Google Drive secure?

 Short answer, yes – Google Drive is a great, secure way for lawyers to store and share documents.
 Google Drive has multiple, state-of-the-art security features, which is why even Fortune 500 organizations have integrated it into their technology infrastructure.
 These security features include encryption, single sign-on (SSO), user permissions, and more.

 Encryption is one of the most important features for lawyers.
 Fortunately, Google Drive utilizes 256-bit SSL/TLS encryption for files in transit and 128-bit AES keys for files at rest.
 In other words, this means that Google uses stronger encryption (256-bit) when you’re uploading, downloading, or accessing the files which are stored on Google Drive.
 That’s important because when files are “in transit” is when they are most at risk, so Google has added extra security at this stage.